 Step #4.
 Once the stuffed shells are all in the pan pour a jar of tomato sauce over top, spreading it out to it covers most of the shells.
 Then finally, top generously with shredded mozzarella.

 Step #5.
 Normally my stuffed shells would go in the oven at this point.
-For the stove top version, place your pan, with the lid on, on the burner and turn it up to medium high.
-Leave it at that setting for about five minutes to heat the pan put, then turn the burner down to medium-low and cook for 40 minutes.
+For the stove top version, place your pan, with the lid on, on the burner and turn it up to medium-high.
+Leave it at that setting for about five minutes to heat the pan up, then turn the burner down to medium-low and cook for 40 minutes.
 Remove the lid and let it cook for another 5 minutes (this helps with the condensation that collects on top of the cheese).
 Remove from heat, let cool and serve.

 These turned out good.
 The “baking” them on the stovetop thing worked just fine.
 We need to replace our oven, I can not imagine life without one.
 But I just may keep making these on the stovetop.

 What about you guys?
 Got any tips for how to survive without an oven?